 Here, in Japan, it is said that 2020 will be the year of omotenashi.
 This word got famous through the Olympic game invitation presentation in 2013.
 The presenter used it to express Japanese hospitality.
 So, in the following paragraphs, I will explain Japanese hospitality from the grammatical point of view.
 Let’s get started!

-- Summary of omotenashi meaning
+- Definition and meaning of omotenashi

 - Appendix: honorific prefix O and Go

 Definition and meaning of omotenashiLet me start with a definition and meaning of “omotenashi”.

 - omotenashi – おもてなし : a noun to mean ‘hospitality’.
 Today Japanese people widely use it to mean ‘Japanese hospitality’.

 Meaning of omotenashi as a combination of “o” and “motenashi”First, I will explain “omotenashi” as a combination of an honorific prefix and noun-formed verb.
 It consists of the following two words.

 - o – お : an honorific prefix to add a polite nuance to a following word.